 - Supports only Twitter and Facebook (additional networks are available through add-ons)

-Boosting social shares is great, but organic rankings are king.
-Here’s how to “spy” on competitors to find out how and why they’re ranking so high.
+We’ve got social shares covered, but organic rankings are king.
+Here’s how to “spy” on competitors to learn how and why they rank so high.

 The Ahrefs homepage explains what it’s all about: